devtron-labs/devtron/docs/user-guide/plugins/jira-validator.md

 # Jira Issue Validator

 ## Introduction
-The Jira Issue Validator plugin extends the filtering capabilities of the Devtron CI and lets users perform validation based on JIRA Ticket ID status.
-This plugin ensures that only builds associated with valid JIRA tickets are executed, improving the accuracy of the CI process.
+The Jira Issue Validator plugin extends the filtering capabilities of the Devtron CI and lets users perform validation based on Jira Ticket ID status.
+This plugin ensures that only builds associated with valid Jira tickets are executed, improving the accuracy of the CI process.

 ### Prerequisites